justinsavage49/CryptoTracker2.0/README.md

 ## Features:
-- Keep track many crypto-currencies at once.
+- Keep track of many crypto-currencies at once.

 - View different currency conversions at the same time.